MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-supported-configuration.md

 ## SQL Server Features

-Management Pack for SQL Server supports the following features and configurations:
+Management Pack for SQL Server works with any Express or Enterprise edition of SQL Server and supports the following features and configurations:

 - SQL Server Database Engine